artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 The intent is to be approachable to non-programmers.
 It is not intended to be 'structured' programming language like C++ or Python.

-The flow of {{ab.m}} is similar to the original BASIC programming langauge.
+The flow of {{ab.m}} is similar to the original BASIC programming language.
 The code executes moving forward, it can branch by jumping to new locations (labels).
 This can be called 'unstructured' programming. {{ab.m}} was also influenced by choice script, Inkle's Ink, and others.